SARMs vs Steroids: Are SARMs Safer?

 Different steroids will pose different levels of cardiovascular risk.
 For example, oral steroids such as dianabol or anadrol can cause large fluctuations in cholesterol, significantly increasing the risk of hypertension.
 However, injectable steroids, such as testosterone or deca durabolin, only have mild effects on blood lipids.

 There is also evidence of SARMs notably reducing HDL cholesterol levels (beneficial cholesterol), increasing the risk of arteriosclerosis.

 SARMs’ negative effects on the heart may be similar in severity to oral steroids, due to the same method of administration (orally).

 When taken by mouth and swallowed, SARMs and oral steroids are processed by the liver; in turn increasing the hepatic lipase enzyme, having an adverse effect on HDL cholesterol.

 Thus, it is possible that certain injectable steroids are actually safer from a cardiovascular perspective, compared to SARMs; essentially bypassing the liver and maintaining a healthier blood lipid profile.

 As previously mentioned, liquid SARMs will be broken down by the liver, causing ALT/AST enzymes to rise, signifying inflammation and stress to the organ.

 This is a similar effect to C-17 alpha-alkylated oral steroids, which have the potential to cause liver damage if abused.

 There is research demonstrating high hepatotoxic effects of SARMs, after two previously healthy males developed hepatocellular–cholestatic liver injuries via short-term use (2).
 The first male used LGD-4033 (Ligandrol) for 9 weeks and the second male used RAD140 (Testolone) for 4 weeks.

-These outcomes are extremely alarming, due to the short nature of use and given the typical resilience of the liver, displaying powerful self-healing properties; and the ability to endure high levels of stress without injury.
+These outcomes are extremely alarming, due to the short nature of use and given the typical resilience of the liver, displaying powerful self-healing properties (3); and thus the ability to endure high levels of stress without injury.

 Injectable steroids will almost certainly be safer than SARMs in regards to liver health.
 Even mild oral steroids such as anavar, primobolan acetate, and testosterone undecanoate are likely to present significantly less hepatic risk.